 research director at Jigsaw Research.
 His CV includes Saatchi & Saatchi, Ogilvy and Mather, Wardle McLean, Stimulating World Research and Hall & Partners.
-He is an experienced international researcher with a particular interest in brand and CSR issues worldwide is director of International Marketing Partners Ltd, a broadcaster, keynote speaker and co-author of Working with Americans: How to Build Profitable Business Relationships.
-A London-based Californian for over 25 years, she helps company leaders internationalise and improve their corporate diplomacy.
+He is an experienced international researcher with a particular interest in brand and CSR issues worldwide.

 ALLYSON STEWART-ALLEN